Milan High School (Michigan)

 The west wing continued to house Milan Junior High School through June 1969.
 The east wing, already disused, was closed off after it was struck and seriously damaged by one of two F4 Tornados that were part of the 1965 Palm Sunday tornado outbreak.
 Construction subsequently began on the new Milan Middle School on Platt Road (renamed South Platt Street after Milan, a village until 1967, became a city).
 The new school opened in 1969 and the old Milan Junior High School was closed.
 This saw the transfer of Grade 9 to the new high school building on North Street, while Grade 6 was transferred from the Elementary School to the new Middle School.

 The new Middle School was built on what had been a completely rural and undeveloped area on the Monroe County side of the school district.
-So when the new Middle School was built, a completely new set of athletic facilities - including fully equipped football and baseball stadiums - for use by the high school teams.
+So when the new Middle School was built, a completely new set of athletic facilities - including fully equipped football and baseball stadiums - for use by the high school teams was included.

 By the last decade of the 20th century, the need for a completely new and up-to-date high school facility was clear.
 It was built on land owned by the school district that was around the corner from the Middle School and on the other side of the athletic fields.
 When the new high school opened its doors in 2003, the middle school was transferred from its original location to the old high school facility at 920 North Street.
 The former middle school was then re-purposed as Symons Elementary School, serving grades 4 through 6; while the Paddock Elementary School continued to serve grades K through 3.

 The Milan High School colors are red and black.
 The athletic teams are called the Big Reds, and compete in the Huron League.